Get an autographed copy, personalized for that special someone, for only $17.02 + S&H

-Just in time for holiday gift-giving, we have printed a limited run of 250 hardcovers of Waiting for the Fall.
+Perfect for gift-giving, we have printed a limited run of 250 hardcovers of Waiting for the Fall.
 Each copy is signed--and can be personalized--by author Mike Casazza.
-Let Mike know what you'd like the inscription to say via email: email@example.com
+Let Mike know what you'd like the inscription to say via email: firstname.lastname@example.org

 "With those words came the emphatic end to the best time WVU had ever had playing football.
 And in typical and tortuous fashion, the curtain fell like a guillotine."

 For the people of West Virginia—a state that is often ridiculed and disregarded—their flagship university’s Mountaineer football team is a source of pride, a shining representative for their state on the national stage.
 When native son and head coach Rich Rodriguez led the Mountaineers to an unexpected Sugar Bowl victory at the end of the 2005 season, behind a youthful roster that included electrifying freshmen Patrick White and Steve Slaton, West Virginia fans figured the best was yet to come.

 Instead, the seasons that followed served up endless, stomach-churning drama, pivoting around one of the most earth-shattering upsets in college football history—to be known forever by its final score, 13-9.
 Successes came the Mountaineers’ way, including three Bowl Championship Series victories in seven years.
 But so did turbulent coaching changes that splintered the fan base, looming uncertainty caused by ongoing conference realignment, power struggles that forced some into highly embarrassing acts, and enough backstabbing and subterfuge to fill a Shakespearian tragedy.
 The Mountaineers emerged from the turmoil to face a bright future in a new conference, but will the old demons still haunt them?